-Serbia: System services pricing inside a power system29.
-June 2016. / News Serbia Energy
+Serbia: System services pricing inside a power system, News Serbia Energy

 Group of authors comprising Aca Vuckovic, Nebojsa Despotovic and Milica Brkic-Despotovic from the Energy Agency of the Republic of Serbia, in their paper on the topic of system services pricing inside the power system, gave a brief overview of system services in the light of new European regulations, as well as the Serbian legislation.
 It also describes the pricing methodology for system services applied inside the power system of the Republic of Serbia, with special emphasis on capacity reservation prices for secondary and tertiary regulation.